kkarjee/slate-studio-assessment-backend-2019/README.md

 ## Notes on Solution
 #### Node Version - v10.16.0

-### Couldn't manage unit test in the given time.
+<p>Couldn't manage unit test in the given time.</p>
-### Lint - extended Airbnb.
-There is unused React plugin used by airbnb, which I realized only later and leave it there in the configuration.
+<p>Lint - extended Airbnb.
+There is unused React plugin used by airbnb, which I realized only later and leave it as it is.</p>

 ### Query/Mutation Signatures
 ## Search Incidents